Guqin strings: Metal-nylon strings

 Metal-nylon strings (that is, a steel core wound with nylon) were developed in China in the 1950s as a temporary measure to solve the shortage crisis of silk string production and supplies.
 Eventually, this type of string replaced silk altogether as they are easier and quicker to produce as well as being far easier to play as the strings are smooth to slide on.
-Initially, the strings were too smooth and had to be lessened to regain some of the sliding string sounds that were felt to be distinctive of qin music.

 The strings were very strong and could retain their tuning unlike silk and also they were louder and more stable.
 A set could last many years and not break.
-The only drawback for traditionalists was that the strings had a harsh metallic sound which was considered inelegant.
-Another factor was that the strings could eventually wear the lacquer out requiring the qin surface to be repaired more often.